 The winner of the 2018 award will receive £500 for themselves, £500 of Oxford University Press resources for their school, and also one year’s free membership of the Royal Society of Biology at the appropriate grade.

 The award is open to all teachers who are working with students aged 11-18 years old, teaching pre-university level biology programmes of study, and currently employed in a UK based school or college.

-The nomination procedure has two stages, an initial detailed proposal, supported by a senior colleague, followed by a short-listing of up to three candidates who will be assessed in further detail.
-The second stage of assessment includes a school visit.
+The award process has two stages: an initial detailed nomination supported by a senior colleague, which is followed by a short-listing of up to three candidates who are assessed in further detail including a school visit.

-Oxford University Press and UK 3B Scientific Ltd are supporting the Royal Society of Biology Award and are both offering prizes to the winners of the School Biology Teacher of the Year Award.
+Oxford University Press is supporting the Royal Society of Biology by offering a prize to the winner of the School Biology Teacher of the Year Award.